maxdiluca/virtualrealitylab/content/authors/AP_Caleb_George/_index.md

 ---
-# Milan Nedoma
+# Caleb George
-title: Milan Nedoma
+title: Caleb George

 # Is this the primary user of the site?
 superuser: false

 # Username (this should match the folder name)
-authors: Milan_Nedoma
+authors: AP_Caleb_George

 # Role/position
 role: Project Student